mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ![Cloud terminal prompt](images/03-cloud-terminal-prompt.png)

-This looks like gobbledygook at first, but command line interfaces have a recognizable pattern if we know what we're looking for:
+The figure above might look like gobbledygook at first, but command line interfaces have a recognizable pattern if we know what we're looking for:

-- First, we can almost always expect some kind of `user@machine` identifier to tell us who we're signed is as and on what machine
+- First, we can almost always expect some `user@machine` identifier to tell us who we're signed is as and on what machine

 - Second, there's usually some way of displaying the **`home`** directory.
 In this case, it's the stuff between the colon (`:`) and the dollar sign `$` (**`/cloud/project`**)